wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/control-system-basics.rst

 What is a Model?
 ----------------

-A *model* of your mechanism is a set of math equations which describe its expected behavior.
+A *model* of your mechanism is a mathematical description of its behavior.
+Specifically, this mathematical description must define the mechanism's inputs and outputs, and how the output values change over time as a function of its input values.

-They can be built up from `Classical Mechanics <https://en.wikipedia.org/wiki/Classical_mechanics>`, and refined by doing experiments on the mechanism.
+Models can be built up from `Classical Mechanics <https://en.wikipedia.org/wiki/Classical_mechanics>`, and refined by doing experiments on the mechanism.

 Models are often simple algebra equations.
 They can also include some linear algebra, matrices, and differential equations.
 WPILib provides a number of classes to help simplify the more complex math.